-Finding Four - A reduction of 6,477 short tons of SO2 or 9.7% reduction.
+Finding Four - A SO2 emissions reduction of 6,475 short tons or a reduction of 9.7%.

 6.2.6.
 Transmission Planning Findings:

 Extensive power flow analysis in conjunction with dispatch simulations was conducted to determine the impact of transmission system limitations on the energy deliverability of the wind plant output.
 The analysis resulted in the following findings: